pnleone/Projects/README.md

 Welcome to my professional development repository.
 This space serves as a comprehensive showcase of my journey into the cybersecurity field, documenting the technical labs, security frameworks, and automation workflows I have built to defend modern infrastructure.

 My focus is on bridging the gap between **IT Operations (SysAdmin)** and **Security Operations (Blue Teaming)**.
-Through these projects, I demonstrate a commitment to continuous learning, a "security-by-design" mindset, and the technical proficiency required to mitigate risks in enterprise environments.
+Through these projects, I demonstrate a commitment to continuous learning, a "secure-by-design" mindset, and the technical proficiency required to mitigate risks in enterprise environments.
 >[!IMPORTANT]
 >*  **[Current Resume](https://github.com/pnleone/Projects/blob/270d13c6e2570831a62d3ca6564111f6000050cd/Paul_Leone_Resume_2026-01-09.pdf)**
 ---